 dbFront allows for the ability to add one or more views to a table.
-The purpose of table views is to make extra column information available.
+The purpose of table views is to make extra or formatted column information available.
 Examples are:

 - Summary counts or totals of child records. e.g. Invoice Totals,

 - Include the most current Permit Document,

 - Include a picture of the Staff Member who last served the current customer.

 View Fields can be used everywhere that a regular table field can be used.
-This is includes, Reports, Exports, Row Security Expressions, Dropdown Columns, everywhere...
+This includes Reports, Exports, Row Security Expressions, Dropdown Columns, everywhere...

 An obvious warning is that a poorly designed view can cause significant performance issues.

-The Views are joined automatically on any matching fields to the primary table.
-For this reason you should name your view field names very carefully to ensure it only joins on the fields you intend. dbFront displays the Key fields before you add the view to a table.
+The Views join automatically on any matching fields to the primary table.
+For this reason, you should name your view field names very carefully to ensure it only joins on the fields you intend. dbFront displays the Key fields before you add the view to a table.

-Note: Joins are allowed on ANY regular field.
-This means you could use a view to bring the description for a selcted a License code or Permit type or specific procedural documentation.
+Note: Views can join on ANY regular field.
+This means you could use a view to bring the description for a selected License code or Permit type or specific procedural documentation.